niksilver/board-game-framework/examples/simple-data-demo/README.md

 ## JavaScript version

 * *data-demo-js.html*.
 JavaScript app.
-Run this to see the JavaScript version.
+Load this in a browswer to see the JavaScript version.
 * *lib/board-game-framework.js*.
 A copy of the framework library it uses.

 ## Elm version